Businessman In Suit Holding Keys With House Graphics Around And Dark Background.

 Why Real-World Assets Matter Now

 Unlike crypto-native assets, RWAs are anchored in stability.
-They expose investors to tangible value — properties, loans, invoices — while delivering the liquidity and programmability of blockchain.
+They expose investors to tangible assets—properties, loans, invoices—while delivering the liquidity and programmability of blockchain.

 • – Fractional ownership – lowering entry barriers